yashi00/Parameter_Optimization_of_SVM/README.md

 ## Discussion
 From the above graph, we can conclude that the model is well trained and parameter have been optimized due to the less gap between training and cross-validation curve.

 The graph is made for the sample which has best accuracy.
-Sample 9 has the best accuracy of 0.97 having kernel = Poly, Nu = 1.27 and Epsilon = 6.87.
+Sample 9 has the best accuracy of 0.97 having kernel = rbf, Nu = 6.17 and Epsilon = 1.90.

 ## Written By
 Name : Yashi Srivastava